unjs/unstorage/docs/2.drivers/azure.md

 The driver supports the following authentication methods:

-- **`DefaultAzureCredential`**: Uses managed identity, environment variables, the Azure CLI, or Azure PowerShell.
-Install `@azure/identity` and assign the `Storage Table Data Contributor` role.
 - **`AzureNamedKeyCredential`** (Node.js only): Uses `accountName` and `accountKey`.
 - **`AzureSASCredential`**: Uses `accountName` and `sasKey`.
 - **Connection string** (Node.js only): Uses `connectionString`.
 Keep connection strings secret because they contain account credentials.
+- **`DefaultAzureCredential`**: Used when none of the above is set.
+Uses managed identity, environment variables, the Azure CLI, or Azure PowerShell.
+Install `@azure/identity` and assign the `Storage Table Data Contributor` role.

+Options are checked in the order above: `accountKey` takes precedence over `sasKey`, which takes precedence over `connectionString`.

 **Options:**

 - **`accountName`** (required): Storage account name.
 - `tableName`: Table name.
 Defaults to `unstorage`.
 - `partitionKey`: Partition key shared by all entries.
 Defaults to `unstorage`.
 - `accountKey`: Account key for `AzureNamedKeyCredential` authentication.
+Node.js only.
+Takes precedence over `sasKey` and `connectionString`.
 - `sasKey`: SAS key for `AzureSASCredential` authentication.
+Takes precedence over `connectionString`.
 - `connectionString`: Connection string for Node.js authentication.
 - `pageSize`: Entries retrieved per request by `getKeys()` and `clear()`.
 Defaults to `1000`, which is also the maximum.
 - `lib`: An imported `@azure/data-tables` module or a function that returns it.